Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

     @import '@financial-times/dotcom-ui-footer/styles';
    ```
 - Delete and reinstall the `bower_components` directory.
-- ​Build and run the application and check the output in the browser.
+- ​Build the application.
-  - The header and footer elements should be styled.
+  - If you see errors declaring missing bower modules, these have probably been supplied via n-ui in the past, install them directly in your application now.
 - Commit your work.